lacymorrow/cinematic/README.md

 # deploy server for hosted media server use
 DEPLOY_HOSTNAME=galaxy.meteor.com meteor deploy myapp.meteorapp.com --settings settings.json

-# build the calculator for the local machine, with a connection to the production server
+# build the project for the local machine, with a connection to the production server
 meteor --settings settings.json --mobile-server https://myapp.meteorapp.com
 ```